Feathers And Fleece

 We have hundreds of happy clients!

-the non shedding and non drooling big Newfoundland, Komondor hybrid
+The Newfkom TM is a non shedding and non drooling Newfoundland, Komondor hybrid.

-Feathers And Fleece Farm breeds two quality hybrid breeds.
+Feathers And Fleece Farm breeds three quality hybrid breeds.

-We start with only the finest AKC purebred dogs, of good confirmation, health and temperment.
+We start with only the finest AKC purebred dogs

-The benifits are amazing!
-Go to our hybrid vigor page
+Go to our hybrid vigor page to read more.

 Learn more about Komondors